Skip to main content

 About Te Urewera

-Te Urewera is a vast forested wilderness of approximately 212,000 hectares in the eastern North Island of New Zealand, extending from the shores of Ōhiwa Harbour in the Bay of Plenty to south of Lake Waikaremoana.
-In 2014, Te Urewera became the first natural feature in the world to be granted legal personhood, giving the land the same rights as a person and fundamentally transforming its relationship with human governance.
-This ancient rainforest landscape encompasses the Huiarau Range and Ikawhenua Range, containing some of the largest remaining tracts of native forest in New Zealand's North Island.
-Te Urewera is the ancestral homeland (rohe) of the Tūhoe people, whose deep spiritual and cultural connections to this land span centuries and continue to shape its management and identity.
+Te Urewera is a vast forested wilderness of approximately 212,000 hectares in the eastern North Island of New Zealand, extending from the shores of Ohiwa Harbour in the Bay of Plenty to south of Lake Waikaremoana.
+[1] In 2014, under the Te Urewera Act, Te Urewera became the first natural feature in the world to be granted legal personhood and declared a legal entity with all the rights, powers, duties, and liabilities of a legal person, fundamentally transforming its relationship with governance.
+[1] This ancient rainforest landscape encompasses the Huiarau Range and Ikawhenua Range, containing some of the largest remaining tracts of native forest in New Zealand North Island.
+Te Urewera is the ancestral homeland (rohe) of the Tuhoe people, whose deep spiritual and cultural connections to this land span centuries and continue to shape its management and identity.

 Wildlife Ecosystems